6 Sleep Survival Tips For Night Owl Parents

 3. Dim lights at night.

-While we want maximum light exposure during the daytime to block melatonin production, at night, it’s the exact opposite.
-Ideally, the body will start cranking out the hormone a few hours before bedtime, but because our homes are flooded with short-wavelength blue lights — smartphones, tablets, and computers emit them too — this often doesn’t happen.
+Although we want maximum light exposure during the daytime to block melatonin production, at night, it’s the exact opposite.
+Ideally, the body will start cranking out the hormone a few hours before bedtime.
+But because our homes are flooded with short-wavelength blue lights — smartphones, tablets, and computers emit them too — this often doesn’t happen.
 “If you’re staying up late on your phone or iPad with the bright light getting into your eyes, this tells the master clock in your brain that it’s still daytime and pushes it back further,” Wu says.